 any Customer who is a natural person using the Deliverables outside his or her trade, business or profession;

-the contract between DuoCall and the Customer for the supply of Deliverables in accordance with these Conditions;
+the contract between DuoCall and the Customer for the supply of Deliverables which is created and comes into effect pursuant to and in accordance with these Conditions;

-any document which the parties intend to be legally binding, including any correspondence between the parties setting out further specifications, minor adjustments or clarifications of the provisions of the other Contract Documents; the CFA; the Schedules; and these Conditions;
+any document setting out further specifications, minor adjustments or clarifications of the provisions of the other Contract Documents; the Customer Framework Agreement; the Order Form, the Schedules; and these Conditions;

 the person who purchases Deliverables from DuoCall;

 any document, information or materials supplied by the Customer to DuoCall in order to enable or support the production and supply of the Deliverables;

 has the meaning set out in the Data Protection Laws;